SatoriNetwork/Neuron/WireGuard.md

 Exec into the running WireGuard container to generate key pairs:

     `docker exec -it wireguard /bin/bash`

+Go into the config folder :

+    cd config

 On each machine, run the following commands to generate the keys: